osmcode/osmium-suite/make_releases.md

-# Notes for making releases for the osmium suite
+# Notes for making releases for the Osmium suite

 Some notes for the maintainer on what to do for releases.